cirosantilli/ruby-cheat/README.md

     /home/ciro/.rvm/gems/ruby-2.0.0-p247

 Gems installed from now on with `gem install <gemname>` will go there, and be visible only to the given Ruby version.

 #gem

 A gem is like a Python package: an interface which allows to install and publish Ruby projects.

 It is recommended that you use Bundler instead of gem to install gems, since bundler also takes care of dependency issues.

 The de-facto standard web interface for gems is `rubygems.org`, which is open source rails application.

 Gem metadata is specified on a `.gemspec` file.

 For gem documentation, the most widely used option is <http://rubydoc.info>, which is YARD based.

+##gem uninstall

+There is no clean built-in way to remove installed dependencies of a gem with it: <http://stackoverflow.com/questions/952836/do-i-have-to-manually-uninstall-all-dependent-gems>

+[gem-prune](https://github.com/ddollar/gem-prune/tree/master>) however seems to do the trick, but you have to manually mark which gems you want to keep, it is not done automatically with install.
+So maybe:

+    function gemi{ gem keep "$1" && gem install "$1"; }

 #rdoc